webdevisaacpotter/aaact-aatia.github.io/content/pages/en/digital-government-senior-leaders-summit-2025.md

 * Accessibility, Accommodation and Adaptive Computer Technology
 * Shared Services Canada

-Join us on January 29, 2025, for an enlightening and interactive session on digital accessibility.
-This one-hour session will delve into the significance of digital accessibility for workforce diversity, compliance, and service to Canadians.
-Through engaging presentations, group discussions, case studies, and hands-on activities, you'll explore key accessibility barriers and practical solutions.
-Discover how adaptive technologies can remove barriers and learn how you, as a senior leader, can drive meaningful change in your organization through digital accessibility.

 ## Objectives

 * To gain a clear understanding of digital accessibility, its importance for workforce diversity, compliance, and service to Canadians.